Mutual authentication with TLS in Application Load Balancer - Elastic Load Balancing

 Mutual authentication with TLS in Application Load Balancer

-By using mutual TLS with Application Load Balancer, your load balancer can manage client authentication to help ensure that only trusted clients communicate with your backend applications.
-When you use this feature, Application Load Balancer authenticates clients with certificates from third-party certificate authority (CA) or by using the AWS Private Certificate Authority (PCA), optionally, with revocation checks.
-Application Load Balancer passes on client certificate information to the backend, which your applications can use for authorization.
-By using mutual TLS in Application Load Balancer, you can get built-in, scalable, managed authentication for certificate-based entities, that uses established libraries.
+By using mutual TLS, your load balancer can manage client authentication to help ensure that only trusted clients communicate with your backend applications.
+When you use this feature, the load balancer authenticates clients using certificates from third-party certificate authority (CA) or by using the AWS Private Certificate Authority (PCA), optionally, with revocation checks.
+The load balancer passes the client certificate information to the backend using HTTP headers, which your applications can use for authorization.

-Mutual TLS for Application Load Balancers provides the following two options for validating your X.509v3 client certificates:
+Mutual TLS for Application Load Balancers provides the following options for validating your X.509v3 client certificates:

 Before you begin configuring mutual TLS on your Application Load Balancer